netmanthan/ShoperPrime/attributions.md

-## shoperprime includes these public works
+## ERPNext includes these public works

 For Frappe Framework, please see attributions.md at https://github.com/frappe/frappe/